Dora Mavor Moore Awards: Ancillary awards

 In association with the Dora Awards, several ancillary awards are also administered and presented by TAPA.

+Although the Doras were cancelled in 2021 due to the COVID-19 pandemic in Canada shutting down theatre production in the 2020-21 season, ancillary awards were still presented that year as they are presented for the recipient's overall body of work rather than for specific shows within an eligibility period.

 Pauline McGibbon Award

 This award was established in 1981 in honour of former Lieutenant Governor of Ontario Pauline McGibbon.
 The winner is announced at the Dora Mavor Moore Award ceremony.
 This award is "Intended to assist a member of Ontario’s theatre community who has displayed a unique talent, a potential for excellence and who is in the early stages of his or her career."
 The Award recipient moves in a three-year cycle, rotating through individuals working as a director, a production craft person and a designer respectively.
 Each award winner receives $7,000 and a medal designed by Dora de Pedry Hunt.